wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/3-create-custom-connector-with-openapi.md

 ![Custom Connector General Tab Connector Created][image-04]

-Click the `Custom Connectors` menu at the left-hand side of the page and you will see the custom connector created. the `➕` button at the right-hand side.
+Click the `Custom Connectors` menu on the left-hand side of the page, and you will see the custom connector created.
+The `➕` button at the right-hand side.

 ![New Custom Connector][image-05]

-When a pop up modal shows up, you will see the API Key field.
+When a pop-up modal shows up, you will see the API Key field.
 Enter the API key copied at the beginning of this unit.
 Then click the `Create` button.

 ![New Custom Connector Pop-up Modal][image-06]